emacs-mirror/emacs/mps/manual/source/reference/index.rst

     .. note::

-        Between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`, the
+        Between :c:func:`MPS_SCAN_BEGIN` and :c:func:`MPS_SCAN_END`,
-        scan state is in a special state, and must not be passed to a function.
+        the scan state is in a special state, and must not be passed to a function.
 If you really need to do so, for example because you have an embedded structure shared between two scan methods, you must wrap the call with :c:func:`MPS_FIX_CALL` to ensure that the scan state is passed correctly.

 .. c:function:: MPS_SCAN_END(mps_ss_t ss)

-    Within a :term:`scan function`, terminate a block started by :c:func:`MPS_SCAN_BEGIN`.
+    Within a :term:`scan method`, terminate a block started by :c:func:`MPS_SCAN_BEGIN`.

-    *ss* is the :term:`scan state` that was passed to the scan function.
+    *ss* is the :term:`scan state` that was passed to the scan method.

     .. seealso::